Carnegie Mellon University

 Education

-• PhD in Computer Science, Carnegie Mellon University
+Mary has her PhD in Computer Science, from Carnegie Mellon University and her BA in Mathematics, from Rice University

 Dr. Shaw created pioneering courses and textbooks in abstract data structures ("Fundamental Structures of Computer Science") and software architecture ("Software Architecture: Perspectives on an Emerging Discipline").